murry61/touchosc-reaktor-8steps/README.md

 - Position control enhancements
 - Direction, Step, Offset radial controls enhancements
 - OSC mapping control to Reaktor rack
-- No use of Ableton Live template
+- No use of Ableton Live template.
+Support to use it with other DAWs
 - Keyboard included in the template for Pitch tracking (transpose)

 #### Version 3: